sholtomaud/phd/Literature Review/litrev.md

 # Abstract

-A review was conducted of literature relating to the social and environmental risks involved with groundwater and Coal Seam Gas operations.
-The review covers the current legislative approaches to the governance of risk within Australia, together with some international perspectives.
-However the review was conducted with the technical aim of generating system requirements for  risk governance.
+A review was conducted of literature aimed to gather requirements for a system of risk governance involved with groundwater and Coal Seam Gas operations.
+The review covers the current concepts and models regarding the governance of risk within Australia, and found that there are many different approaches to risk that are relevant to a governance system.

 # Purpose and Goals